 Ophiuroids (brittlestars) were also observed on the soft sediments of the MAR (Gebruk & Krylova, 2013), although they can also occur on non-hydrothermal hard substrata, and two species have been recorded from hydrothermally active areas of the MAR.
 Martynov & Litvinova (2008) provide the most comprehensive account of recent MAR ophiuroid collections, although it is not always clear whether species were collected from soft sediment or non-hydrothermal hard substrata.
 A total of 31 ophiuroid species were identified from the section of the MAR between the Reykjanes Ridge and the Azores.
-The majority of these species had broad distributions, with 74 % of species occurred along the MAR and on both the East and West sides of the North Atlantic, with 35 % of species occurring along the MAR and in either the East or the West.
+The majority of these species had broad distributions, with 74 % of species shared between the Reykjanes Ridge and the MAR between the CGFZ and the Azores.
+52 % of species occurred along the MAR and on both the East and West sides of the North Atlantic, with 35 % of species occurring along the MAR and in either the East or the West.
 Only 13 % (four species) had a species distribution limited to the MAR, and of these three were new species.
 Ophiura nitida was previously described from Reykjanes Ridge, and was sampled form the CGFZ during MAR-ECO.
-Ophioplinthus pseudotessellata was described from the MAR North of the Azores, Ophiocamax patersoni was described from the MAR North of the Azores, Ophiophilum nesisi was described from the Reykjanes Ridge (Martynov & Litvinova, 2008).
+Ophioplinthus pseudotessellata was described from the MAR North of the Azores, Ophiocamax patersoni was described from the MAR North of the Azores and the CGFZ, and Ophiophyllum nesisi was described from the Revkianes Ridge (Martynov & Litvinova, 2008).